will62794/will62794.github.io/_posts/2025-05-13-simple-serializable-snapshot-isolation.md

 <img src="/assets/diagrams/critique-of-si/lock-free-si.png" alt="Write-snapshot isolation lock-free algorithm" width="480px">
 </div>

 This algorithm checks, for each row modified by a transaction, $$R$$, whether there is temporal overlap with any other transaction on that row i.e. has any other transaction concurrently written to it.
 If so, the transaction must be aborted.
-Otherwise, it is assigned a new commit timestamp and allowed to commit, marking each of its modified row with the newly chosen commit timestamp.
+Otherwise, it is assigned a new commit timestamp and allowed to commit, marking each of its modified rows with the newly chosen commit timestamp.

 ## Serializability